Modern Slavery Act

 We recognise that as one of the UK’s leading general insurers, our responsibilities can extend beyond our commercial interests, and we want to increase our focus on Corporate Responsibility within our supply chains.
 Through our Ethical Code for Suppliers available on our website (see link) we have outlined our key commitments to our suppliers, and detailed our ethical expectations of suppliers that we work with.

 Following the introduction of the Act, we revised our Ethical Code for Suppliers to show our expectation that our suppliers ensure that they are taking appropriate steps to prevent modern slavery from occurring within their own business and supply chain.
+Our Ethical Code is something we will continue to revisit on a regular basis to ensure that it reflects our current position on the topics included and how that flows through to our expectations of our supply base.

 We have communicated these changes in our Ethical Code for Suppliers to our key direct supplier base, directing them to publicly available guidance around modern slavery and what suppliers should be looking for.